julzaza/wildwitchherbs/_posts/2026-01-24-folk-traditions-spring-renewal.md

 - boundaries were reinforced
 - spirits were acknowledged, not invited

-This logic mirrors the ritual restraint found in **[traditional Spring Equinox rites focused on balance rather than abundance](/spring-equinox-rituals-folklore/)**.
+This logic mirrors the ritual restraint found in **[Traditional Spring Equinox Rites Focused on Balance](/spring-equinox-rituals-folklore/)** rather than abundance.

 Before asking the land to give, people first made sure it was safe to receive.